Tree-based boosting with functional data: Simulation

 For each combination of the regression function $(r_1,...,r_4)$ and the predictor model ($M_1, M_2$), the results for the high noise ($S_1$) settings look very similar as those for the low noise ($S_2$) settings.
 In $S_2$ settings, the differences between estimators are more pronounced, showing a larger advantage of \texttt{TFBoost(A.K)} and \texttt{TFBoost(B)} over the others.
 We report here the results for $S_1$ settings and provide those for $S_2$ in the Appendix.

-\Cref{fig:sim1,fig:sim2,fig:sim3,fig:sim4} show the MSPEs on the test sets for $r_1$ to $r_4$ respectively.
-Since \texttt{FLM1}, \texttt{FLM2}, and \texttt{FAM} tend to produce very large errors, to be able to visualize the differences among the other methods, we excluded them from the figures and reported the summary statistics of their MSPEs in the Appendix.
-As expected, the linear estimators (\texttt{FLM1} and \texttt{FLM2}) do not work well since $r_1$ to $r_4$ are nonlinear functions. \texttt{FAM} also performs poorly, likely due to its using one FPC as the projection direction for each additive component, making it less flexible compared with estimating the projection direction based on the data.
+\Cref{fig:sim1,fig:sim2,fig:sim3,fig:sim4} show the MSEs on the test sets for $r_1$ to $r_4$ respectively.
+Since \texttt{FLM1}, \texttt{FLM2}, \texttt{FAM}, and \texttt{RFgroove} tend to produce very large errors, to be able to visualize the differences among the other methods, we excluded them from the figures and reported the summary statistics of their MSEs in the Appendix.
+As expected, the linear estimators (\texttt{FLM1} and \texttt{FLM2}) do not work well since $r_1$ to $r_4$ are nonlinear functions. \texttt{FAM} and \texttt{RFgroove} also perform poorly, likely due to using FPCs as the projection direction to construct features, making them less flexible compared with using random features (like those generated by \texttt{FRF}) or estimating the projection directions based on the data.

-In each figure, panel (a) corresponds to data with the predictors generated from $M_1$ and panel (b) for those from $M_2$.
-Each panel shows the boxplot of MSPEs on the test sets from 100 independent runs of the experiment.
-For \texttt{TFBoost(A.K)}, we show the MSPEs for the value of $K$ that gave the best results on the test sets, and include the rest in the Appendix.
+In each figure, panel (a) corresponds to data with the predictors generated from $M_1$ and panel (b) to those from $M_2$.
+Each panel shows the boxplot of MSEs on the test sets from 100 independent runs of the experiment.
+For \texttt{TFBoost(A.K)}, we show the MSEs for the value of $K$ that gave the best results on the test sets, and include the rest in the Appendix.
 In the case of a tie we picked the simpler model (one with a smaller $K$).
 As a result, we selected